-There are many different ways to experience New South Wales, but glamping has got to be one the most fun!
-So if you’re planning a trip to Sydney or the surrounding NSW areas, staying at a luxury campsite would certainly be a memorable part of your trip!
-I’ve done it, and loved every single second of it!
+There are many different ways to experience New South Wales, including some fun glamping Sydney spots as well as those in the surrounding NSW towns!
+So, if you’re planning a trip to Sydney or other NSW areas, staying at a luxury campsite would certainly be a memorable part of your trip.
+I’ve done it and loved every single second of it!

 Here is our list of the absolute best glamping locations around Sydney.
-If you are after a unique stay, then be sure to consider some of these awesome destinations.
+If you are after a unique stay as you go through your Sydney itinerary, then be sure to consider some of these awesome destinations.

 Why Go Glamping Around Sydney?

 New South Wales certainly is one of Australia’s most beautiful and diverse states!
 In this part of the country, you can enjoy pristine beaches, wildlife, indigenous forests, wine valleys, and lots more.
 There is hardly a better way of experiencing this than by getting out to nature and camping.